 #1 Lower cost for former and new employers

-Former employers can save on the cost of their maid’s return air ticket while new employers don’t have to pay the expenses of bringing in a new FDW into the country such as or professional courses conducted by MOM, as the maid would already have prior work experience.
+Former employers can save money on their maid’s return ticket, while new employers avoid the costs of bringing in a new FDW into the country.
+These expenses include professional courses for new maids conducted by MOM.

 #2 Availability of work history

-You can review the transfer maid’s work history, ratings and recommendations (from agency or past employers), and interview her in order to gauge her suitability.
+You can assess the transfer maid’s suitability by reviewing her work history, ratings, and recommendations (from the agency or previous employers), as well as interviewing her.